denvercude/Ai-E-Reader/backend/README.md

 Optional flags:
 - `CLOUD_OCR_ONLY=true` — Do not fall back to local OCR if Textract fails to start; return an error instead.
-- Max upload size is 50 MB (requests over this limit are rejected).
+- Max upload size is 50 MB (requests over this limit are rejected with HTTP 413).

 #### How To Test Locally